Glossary

 Size Bin

 Section titled “Size Bin”A bin that classifies files by how long since they were last accessed (atime).
-Bin 0 means accessed within the past 30 days, bin 1 means 30-60 days ago, and so on in 30-day increments.
-The last bin is a catch-all for any duration not already covered.
-Used for billing and usage analysis.
+Bin 0 means accessed within the past 30 days, bin 1 means 30-60 days ago, and so on in 30-day increments up to bin 74 (6+ years).
+Used together with rate bins to compute per-file storage cost, and for usage analysis.

 Volume